nguyenphuquang/nakama-docs/docs/install-docker-quickstart.md

 If you’re new to Docker, then here’s what you need to know: Docker is an open source containerization tool that lets you create multiple distinct Linux environments, each separate from the other.

-In a Docker container you run a suite of tools to do a particular job; in this case we’ll have one container running Nakama and another running CockroachDB.
+In a Docker container you run a suite of tools to do a particular job; in this case we’ll have one container running Itme-platform and another running CockroachDB.
 You can think of Docker containers as lightweight virtual machines.

 - Follow this [guide](https://www.docker.com/community-edition), if you are trying to install Docker on Mac, Linux and Windows 10 Pro edition.